devnull-cz/c-prog-lang/modules/string-length.md

 printf("Length of \"%s\": %zu\n", s, strlen(s));
 ```

-Note that to include a literal `"` in a string, you just escape it.
+Note that to include a literal `"` in a string, it is necessary to escape it
+with the backslash.

 ## Checking empty string